Frequently Asked Questions

 What is the CCPA?

-The California Consumer Privacy Act (CCPA) is a privacy law that applies to certain businesses that collect personal information of California residents.
-The Act also applies to certain parent companies and subsidiaries of those businesses, and to service providers that process personal information on behalf of those businesses and to whom the personal information is disclosed.
-The CCPA applies to TMS.
-It is effective as of January 1, 2020.
+The California Consumer Privacy Act (CCPA) is a privacy law that applies to certain businesses that collect personal information of California Residents.
+This Act also applies to certain parent companies and subsidiaries of those businesses, and to service providers that process personal information on behalf of those businesses and to whom the personal information is disclosed.
+The CCPA was amended by the California Privacy Rights Act (CPRA).

 Who is covered under the CCPA?